araujo-mariana/araujo-mariana/README.md

 I am pursuing a degree in Software Engineering with a specialization in the psychology of design and disruptive technologies.
 My goal is to explore how our vision can contribute to cognitive and intellectual growth through user-focused software.
 Currently, I am working on several projects with my university teams:

 1. **Gamified eLearning Platform for Languages:** Developing an innovative language learning website with research phases, testing with student volunteers, and interface design.
-The project includes defining the name, objectives, persona, personality, and branding.
+The project has already defined the name, objectives, persona, personality, and branding.
 Our team comprises three developers, with three potential collaborators.
 2. **Intelligent Animal Adoption Search App:** An application to streamline the process of finding animals in need of adoption.
 3. **Gamified Time Management App for ADHD:** Targeted at users aged 10-18, this app focuses on helping manage time effectively.
-4. **Intelligent Transportation App:** A smart solution for managing transportation needs.
+4. **Intelligent Public Transportation App:** A smart solution for managing transportation needs.
 5. **Sales Tracking App:** An application designed to efficiently track and manage sales activities.